The Misdirected College Student

 I am a recent college graduate from La Salle University with a BA in Digital Arts and Multimedia Design.
 I was diagnosed in 2012 with Asperger’s Syndrome, which was later changed to autism.

 Before I was introduced to Mr. Davis, I had a terrible time in college while I was attempting a double major in Biology and Mathematics.
 I found myself completely burnt out and ended up failing a few classes which set my GPA back two full points.
 I always thought I’d enjoy Biology because it was my favorite thing, and now I was confused.

-The questionnaire consisted of many questions, ranging from overall to highly specific, and the end result provided us with my most favored interests and a list of jobs that the Harrison Assessment believed would be my “Comfort Jobs” for the future.
-I found that I was actually very interested in art, and my list of Comfort Jobs proved this fact.
+The questionnaire consisted of questions ranging from overall to highly specific, and the end result provided us with my most favored interests and a list of jobs that the Harrison Assessment believed would be my “Next Step Jobs” for the future.
+I found that I was actually very interested in art, and my list of career options proved this fact.